Thursday lunchtime

 This weekly Mindfulness Meditation Practice allows you to meditate with others every Thursday lunchtime, either at the Library or online via Zoom.
 Whether you’re a beginner or experienced, this drop-in class will help support you in establishing and strengthening your practice at this time.

-Each month we invite a guest teacher to facilitate the meditation practice.
+Each month we invite a guest teachers to facilitate the meditation practice.
 Come once, come every week – OR if you prefer, connect once, connect every week – for this informal gathering.

 All Sessions are by Donation (Dana) to the Buddhist Library.